The Cloudbank Poetry Prize

 Due date: September 30, 2016.
 Reading fee is $25.

-The final judge is Dennis Schmitz.
+This year's judge was Dennis Schmitz.

 1. Simultaneous submissions and multiple